-This reminds us that our spiritual work affects and benefits everyone else, and opens us to feelings of gratitude and loving-kindness even to those that may have been a challenge in our day.
+This reminds us that our spiritual work affects and benefits everyone else.
+Doing this, whether they know it or not, has had an influence on the people you work with.
+Sharing the merit also opens us to positive feelings, like gratitude and loving-kindness, even to those that may have been a challenge in our day.

 It’s a reminder that this isn’t all about ‘me’.

 To share the merit, say either silently or out loud that you want these efforts and insights to benefit everyone you had contact with today, or simply all beings.
-Mean it.
+It’s as simple as that.
 And then let it all go and move on to your evening.

 Whether your day went well or badly, whether you came up with some great insights or completely forgot about the question, give yourself a good pat on the back.

-And certainly don’t get into judging yourself if you acted unskillfully, or regret something you did.
+None of that judging yourself if you acted unskillfully, or regretting something you did.
 Just take it as conscious learning.

 The question you chose will keep working away in the depths, because you introduced a little space and freedom, somewhere, by asking the question.